mdolab/MACH-Aero/machAeroTutorials/overset_theory.rst

 Debugging an Overset Mesh
 =========================

-Sometimes overset meshes are a bit tricky.
-This section is here to help you.
-The following points indicate a Problem with your mesh:
+The ADflow output might help you to debug an overset mesh.
+The following points indicate a problem.

 * Several flooding iterations
 * Small number of compute cells